GVSU-Computing-Club/gvsu-computing-club-website/src/pages/faq.md

 ---
 ### 1. How do I join?

 All you have to do is just show up!
 No fees and no requirements.
-Also, make sure to join our email list to stay up to date with events!
+However, make sure to join our email list to stay up to date with events!
 Sign up here: https://forms.gle/iDVVDvWPEtRSzuBx5

 ---
 ### 2. When do you guys meet?